-Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations quests: Housing and Food Services administration quests: CEO/Dean/Provost's guests; and student's parents (during an on-campus emergency situation).
-The guest apartment is not to be used for students or for handling student emergency situations.
-Questionable guests must be pre-approved by the Housing and Food Services administrative office.
+Guest apartments in residence halls are available for use by campus guests, which may include any of the following: speaker series guests; campus clubs and organizations guests; Housing and Food Services administration guests; CEO/Dean/Provost's quests; and student's parents (during an on-campus emergency situation).
+There may be a time when the guest apartment is used for student emergencies.
+It is limited and must be approved through Residence Life and Housing and Food Services leadership.